Quirinus/Zippyshare-batch-download-PHP-cURL/README.md

 A PHP (5.6.3) script that uses cURL to download an array of Zippyshare links.
 _____________________________________________________________________

-Run dl.php to start downloading... use the zippy_batch_dl function (at the end of the file) and feed it arguments. log.php or log.txt will be created in the download folder.
+Run dl.php to start downloading... use the zippy\_batch\_dl function (at the end of the file) and feed it arguments. log.php will be created in the download folder.

 (working example included, read at the end of features)
 _____________________________________________________________________